ScilifelabDataCentre/swedgene/hugo/content/faqs/_index.md

 {{< faq_block accordionID="accordion-1" title="How can I get my data displayed on the portal?" >}}
 Please begin by checking that your data meets the minimal requirements listed on the <a href="/contribute">Contribute</a> page.

-If it does, feel free to reach out via email to <srgp@scilifelab.se>.
-We would be happy to learn more about your genomic project, and will provide a brief form to collect additional details about your data.
+That page also describes how to download the submission forms and the two ways to submit your data: via a Pull Request on GitHub, or by emailing us the completed forms.

+Feel free to reach out via email to <srgp@scilifelab.se> at any point if you have questions or need support with the submission process.
 {{< /faq_block >}}

 {{< faq_block accordionID="accordion-1" title="What data file formats are supported for display on the portal?" >}}